fernando44/Economic-Control/README.md

 This is free software developed to facilitate personal economic organization and for educational purposes.
 All source code is commented as well as the functions explained just above their declarations.

-On build use the comand follow: gcc ./mainFile.c -o mainFile --std=c99
+To build use the comands of script build-linux.sh